 WATCH: City, feds discuss plan to tackle gun violence in Baton Rouge

-BATON ROUGE - City-parish leaders and U.S. Attorney Ronald Gathe are holding a press conference Wednesday morning to discuss their plan to reduce gun violence in East Baton Rouge.
+BATON ROUGE - City-parish leaders and Louisiana-based U.S. Attorney Ronald Gathe held a press conference Wednesday morning to discuss their plan to reduce gun violence in East Baton Rouge.

 The joint news conference comes after a rash of unsolved high-profile killings that have rocked the community, including the deaths of 3-year-old Devin Page Jr. and college student Allie Rice.